ticketbase/help.ticketbase.com/articles/editing-event-information.md

 ### Understanding the event description editor

-You may format your event description according to your desired format.
+You may enter the event description according to your desired format.

 The Ticketbase WYSIWYG (what-you-see-is-what-you-get) editor ensures that when you're entering the formatted event information, you will instantly see how it will look like on the event page.